 - In the circuit by the fuse in the fuse box

 - Straight into the socket (flush-mounted / surface-mounted)

 In order to increase its effect, it is also possible to connect the mains filter in series, in other words, connecting several “next to one another”, but we do not recommend more than 3 pieces, because the additional effect of the mains filter will be very minimal.
 Because of its small measurements, the X21 is ideal for local installation directly into the socket within the same circuit.
 This has a “cooperative” effect on the individual X21 mains filter in the same circuit.

 What is dirty power or dirty electricity?

-Dirty power is the potential of interference on the power lines and the resulting impact.
+Dirty power is the potential of Interference describes the superposition of two or more waves based on the principle of superposition - therefore the addition of their individual amplitudes.
+More on the power lines and the resulting impact.
 It is a technical part of the harmonic waves in the power grid, and it is also the biological/sonic consequences.
 These stem from the effect of the harmonic waves in the power grid on the human body.

 You can find a detailed explanation of dirty electricity HERE.

 Video on the (previous) filtering of dirty electricity:

 This video clearly shows the stress in the circuit through these voltage peaks in the power supply alternating current network.
 Our own measurements in several households with the Stetzer Microsurge Meter show a very different load in each household – very often well over 300 GS units.
 Dirty electricity loads should be under 50 GS, ideally under 25 GS.
 The GS unit was named after Graham and Stetzer.
 However, we only use the Stetzer Meter to recognize dirty electricity, but not the Stetzer Filter to dampen it.